cmput301-w25/project-kernelcrew/README.md

 #### 🔔 Real-Time Notifications
 - Users receive notifications when someone **requests to follow them**.
 - This fosters interaction and adds a social touch that encourages engagement.

+---

+#### 🕒 Custom Date and Time Picker
+- When creating or editing a mood, a **date and time picker** appears that allows the selection of a custom date and time instead of using the current date and time
+- This is useful to log mood events from the past to reflect on past emotions and to log missed entries with accurate timestamps

 ## 🛠️ Key Features